-Practice what you preach - that is our creed in translating ASN Bank's biodiversity policy for its own office organisation.
-ASN Bank has a single, relatively small office location.
-Our direct impact on biodiversity is limited as a result.
+Practice what you preach - that is our creed in translating our biodiversity policy for our own office organisation.
 In managing our impact on biodiversity, we focus on the climate and paper consumption.
 After all, these aspects are the most relevant to our office organisation.
 More detailed information regarding this subject can be found in the Climate Change Policy Paper.

-In managing the impact its own organisation has on biodiversity, ASN Bank has two main objectives:
+In managing the impact its own organisation has on biodiversity, we have two main objectives:

-- ASN Bank will remain a completely climate-neutral office organisation; - reduction of paper consumption per account.
+- we will remain a completely climate-neutral office organisation; - a reduction of paper consumption per account.

-ASN Bank's sub-objectives within the context of biodiversity are:
+Our sub-objectives within the context of biodiversity are:

-- reduction of the actual CO2 emissions per FTE; - use of only green electricity; - complete setoff of all CO2 emissions; - company car scheme aimed at reducing the emission of greenhouse gases; - organic catering (part of our sustainable purchasing policy); - ecological garden maintenance; - use of only FSC-certified, completely recycled paper.
+- reduction of the actual CO2 emissions per FTE; - use of only green electricity; - complete setoff of all CO2 emissions; - company car scheme aimed at reducing the emission of greenhouse gases;